dimacio/personal-website-cookiecutter/READme.md

 # Personal Website Cookiecutter

-## Personal website cookiecutter allows a user to create a simple landing page with relevant details such as a Github and Linkedin links deployed to Github Pages.
+## Personal website cookiecutter allows a user to generate a simple landing page with relevant details such as a Github and Linkedin links deployed to Github Pages.

 ### [Live Demo](https://vdoster.com)